 View the College of Nursing Quick Facts

 By faculty resolution, resulting in an amendment to the charter in 1881, the Medical College created a Department of Pharmacy that was the first of its kind in the Deep South.
 The School of Pharmacy was organized in 1881, with students admitted a year later.
 The program was discontinued after two years, then resumed on a permanent basis in 1894, offering the degree of Graduate in Pharmacy.
 The program leading to a degree of Bachelor of Science in Pharmacy was begun in 1936.
 A Doctor of Pharmacy degree program was begun in 1973, and a PhD program in pharmaceutical sciences was initiated in 1982 (the latter administered through the MUSC College of Graduate Studies in collaboration with the University of South Carolina.)
 In 2004, with the approval of the MUSC and USC boards of trustees, the MUSC College of Pharmacy integrated with the USC College of Pharmacy to form a joint program through the South Carolina College of Pharmacy, which matriculated its first class in 2006.
-The SCCP’s final class will graduate in 2019, as the MUSC College of Pharmacy became re-accredited as an independent institution in 2017.
-The College continues to collaborate actively with the USC College of Pharmacy.
+The SCCP’s final class graduated in 2019, as the MUSC College of Pharmacy became re-accredited as an independent institution in 2017.

 View the College of Pharmacy Quick Facts